kosanmil/applang/README.rst

 Generated application example
 -----------------------------

-The following images show screenshots from the application that was generated using the above grammar example.
+The following images show screenshots from the application that was generated using the above example model.

 Window that shows the list of countries (unaltered to the left, and altered using hand-written code to the right)